zenglenn42/utbc2019-hw-13-doppelganger/README.md

 ![alt](docs/img/raphael-schaller-D6uxeDSylxo-unsplash.jpg)

-Ajax? jQuery?
+Single Page Application?
+Static HTML? jQuery?
 Bootstrap?
 Templates? i18n?

 These are the questions running through my mind.
 It's such a simple application but I kinda want to future-proof it a bit.